top of page

 Assembly

-Adjust oven rack to the center position and preheat to 425 degrees
+Adjust oven rack to the center position and preheat to 425F.

 Reserve 4 ounces of the cheese for topping.

-Generously, brush the tops of the enchiladas with the garlic olive oil and bake for 12 minutes.
-Remove from oven, sprinkle the reserved 4 ounces of cheese on top of the enchiladas and then spoon on the shrimp.
-Place back in the oven for 2 minutes.
-Remove from oven, spoon on some of the wine sauce and finish with cilantro and lime wedges.
-Serve immediately.
+Generously, brush the tops of the enchiladas with the garlic olive oil and bake in the center of oven for 12 minutes.
+Turn off oven, sprinkle the reserved 4 ounces of cheese on top of the enchiladas and place back in the oven for 2-3 minutes to melt.

 bottom of page